 - Swap coconut oil - Often, I will substitute the butter with unrefined or refined coconut oil for a change.
 The waffles are just as buttery and tender.

-Serving Suggestions
+Serving Options

 Waffles need not much more than a bit of butter and maple syrup, but of course, it's fun to do more!
-Here are a few of my favorite ways to serve whole wheat waffles:
+Here are a few of my favorite ways to serve whole-wheat waffles:

 - Butter and syrup.
 Go all in and melt a little salted butter to drizzle over your waffles, then follow it with a generous pour of maple syrup.

 - Fruit.
 All kinds of fruit are welcome atop a stack of waffles!
-I love a mix of blueberries and raspberries, or sliced strawberries, juicy slices of peach or nectarine, and ripe pears.
+I love a mix of blueberries and raspberries, sliced strawberries, juicy slices of peach or nectarine, and ripe pears.

 - Make it dessert.
 Serve waffles for dessert!
 My dad makes a stellar dessert waffle: Serve the waffles warm and topped with a scoop of your favorite ice cream and a drizzle of chocolate sauce.